 - At the time of application, the applicant must hold one of the following A-category visas: an A/1 (temporary resident) visa; an A/2 (student visa) from a Torani institution; or an A/4 (escort to a Torah student).

-The processing time for acceptance to Bituach Leumi is usually 6-8 weeks.
+The processing time for acceptance to Bituach Leumi is usually two months.

 Kupat Cholim During the Waiting Period

-In Yerushalayim, Meuhedet, Maccabi and Leumit offer a “passport plan” for those who wish to join a kupat cholim privately and receive limited, in-network healthcare before they are eligible for Bituach Leumi.
+In Yerushalayim, both Meuhedet and Maccabi offer a “passport plan” for those who wish to join a kupat cholim privately and receive limited, in-network healthcare before they are eligible for Bituach Leumi.
 However, these kupot will generally not accept those who have preexisting medical conditions until they have become members of Bituach Leumi.
 Make sure that your application form is filled out fully and correctly.
 Hiding or minimizing the condition can ultimately be very much to your detriment.

 Please note: the kupot cholim consider pregnancy a “preexisting condition” and therefore may not accept a pregnant woman as a member as of her second trimester until she is registered with Bituach Leumi.
 In such cases, private insurance would be advisable.